Find out how many books you can borrow, for how long and how to place holds on items already on loan.

 - You do not need your student card in order to return an item.

-If an item that you need is already on loan to someone else or is at another site, you may place a hold (reserve) on it.
-When it is available we will email you and keep it for you to collect within 7 days.
+If an item that you need is at another site and not on loan, you also may place a hold on it.
+When it is available we will email you and keep it for you to collect within 7 days (14 days during COVID).

 How do I place a hold on an item?

 - Sign in using your Brookes ID and password

 - Choose the Library from which you wish to collect the item